Business Aid and the CARES Act

 Economic Disaster Loan – Terms

 It is backed by the SBA and it has a cap of $2 million dollars.
-This loan has very attractive interest rates and the thing about this loan is that when you apply for it and then after you’ve heard back from them, they are going to give you $10,000 before you get the rest of your loan money.
+This loan has very attractive interest rates and the thing about this loan is that when you apply for business aid and after you’ve heard back from them, they are going to give you $10,000 before you get the rest of your loan money.

 The $10k Bridge from the EDL